PSJacoby/LUMETRIC/docs/Configuration/ArduinoAssembly.md

 ## First test experiment of the full LUMETRIC System

-1. Open LUMETRIC via your predefined Quick-Access Button
-2. Choose: "**LUMETRIC Lite**"

-A introduction in how to set-up an experiment with LUMETRIC *lite*  can be found in [LUMETRIC lite](../LUMETRIC%20GUI/Singlechannel).
+A introduction in how to set-up an experiment with LUMETRIC can be found in [LUMETRIC](../LUMETRIC%20GUI/Multichannel).
 If you would like to start with a concise overview of all options you are offered by LUMETRIC, check out [LUMETRIC GUI](../LUMETRIC%20GUI/Interface).
-If you want to set up a full LUMETRIC system, continue with [Aquisition Control Box](./ArduinoAssembly).